Bruteforceman/student_software/README.md

 clang-6106
 ```

-### awsrun
+### telerun

-awsrun is the program you will use to submit jobs to the class AWS instances for reliable performance benchmarking.
+telerun is the program you will use to submit jobs to the class instances for reliable performance benchmarking.
 You will learn more about his during your first homework.
 You can use it by running:

 ```
-awsrun [binary]
+telerun [binary]
 ```

 ## Part 4: Test